 Like everything in the world, art is something specific; thus, it is both knowable and definable.
 And, like everything man-made, it is properly judged as good or bad by the standard of the requirements of human life on earth.

-Objectivism also rejects the idea that, within the range of what is art, there are no objective criteria for judging certain works as better than others.
-Like every legitimate value, a work of art—whether a painting, sculpture, novel, movie, symphony—is a value precisely to the extent that it serves some requirement of a rational being’s life.
-While there is plenty of room for different tastes within the range of genuine art, there are also within that range objectively better and worse works of art—better and worse by the standards of rationality and man’s spiritual needs.
+Objectivism also rejects the idea that, within the range of what is art, no objective criteria exist for judging certain works as better than others.
+Like every legitimate value, a work of art—whether a painting, sculpture, novel, movie, or symphony—is a value precisely to the extent that it serves some requirement of a rational being’s life.
+Although there is plenty of room for different tastes within the range of genuine art, there are also within that range objectively better and worse works of art—better and worse by the standards of rationality and man’s spiritual needs.